Volograms/vol_libs/wasm/README.md

 #### `Module.create_file_info(hdr: String, seq: String): Boolean`

-Open and initialses a vologram from separate header and sequence files.
+Opens and initialses a vologram from separate header and sequence files.
 Returns `true` if successful and `false` otherwise.

 Parameters:
 * `hdr: String` - Path of vologram header file